metalcarratt/ministry/ls/Exodus/msg85.md

 to be a witness it to carry christ as the testimony. we must become a testimony of christ in our daily living.

 we may hav3 the truth, the preaching of the gospel and correct meetings, but if we dont daily experience the cross to have thw eternal spirit cast in our experience we wont have christ as the testimony. then we will be like the tabernacle without the ark, without the testimony.

+the four rings signify the testimony going out to the four corners of the earth.